Keto tuna cheese melt

-Cheesy, creamy and silky, this tuna melt is elegant and satisfying.
+Cheesy, creamy, and silky, this open-faced tuna melt is elegant and satisfying.
 Serve with simple oopsie bread, and get ready to fall in love!

-- 1 cup 225 ml mayonnaise or sour cream
+- ¾ cup 180 ml mayonnaise or vegan mayonnaise or sour cream

 - 1 1 garlic clove, mincedgarlic cloves, minced